ngaskill/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/06-creating-ios-screenlets.markdown

 The built-in
 [Screenlets](/develop/reference/-/knowledge_base/7-0/screenlets-in-liferay-screens-for-ios)
 cover common use cases for mobile apps that use Liferay.
-They authenticate users, interact with Dynamic Data Lists, view assets, and more.
+They authenticate users, interact with Dynamic Data Lists, display assets, and more.
 What if, however, there's no Screenlet for *your* use case?
 No problem!
 You can create your own.
 Extensibility is a key strength of Liferay Screens.